Russia deploying coronavirus disinformation to sow panic in West, EU document says

 EU leaders have been conferring by videoconferences since early March.

-Additional reporting by Anastasia Teterevela in Moscow; Editing by Timothy Heritage/Mark Heinrich
+Additional reporting by Anastasia Teterevela in Moscow; Editing by Mark Heinrich